AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-ssl.md

 ## Configuring Mutual SSL Between Dispatcher and AEM {#configuring-mutual-ssl-between-dispatcher-and-aem}

-Configure the connections between Dispatcher and the render computer (typically an AEM or CQ publish instance) to use Mutual SSL:
+To use Mutual SSL, configure the connections between Dispatcher and the render computer (typically an AEM or CQ publish instance):

 * Dispatcher connects to the render instance over SSL.
 * The render instance verifies the validity of Dispatcher's certificate.